 The Shows closed down for a while in 2020.
 While Schedules have been reduced a little the Shows are now back up and running for 2021 which is awesome!

 16 – Window Shopping, Forum Shops + Atlantis Shows

-There are several Large shopping Malls in Vegas, none Quite so spectacular as the Forum Shops, however.
+There are several large shopping Malls in Vegas, none Quite so spectacular as the Forum Shops, however.
 Themed around some of Rome’s most recognizable landmarks the Forum Ships takes you on a journey across the City, not the poxy Ruins of today but the City in its roman pomp!
-Well, that may be a bit Grandiose but the recreations of the Fountain of the Gods, Neptune Fountain, Fortuna Terrace, and the Trevi Fountain are all fun and interesting point of interest as you travel around these recreated Roman Streets.
+Well, that may be a bit Grandiose but the recreations of the Fountain of the Gods, Neptune Fountain, Fortuna Terrace, and the Trevi Fountain are all fun and interesting points of interest as you travel around these recreated Roman Streets.

 Just about every brand imaginable has a presence and some real flagship stores are located here.
 It is a monument to American consumerism and a must-visit even if you have no intention of spending a dime!